goonskeep/ulogs/README.md

 ```
 ### About

-The steam addon for ulogs went dark, and the version of ulogs associated w/ that steam addon seems to no longer exist.
-Ether it was deleted or the github user changed their name, whichever.
+The steam addon for ulogs went dark, and the version of ulogs on github associated with that steam addon seems to no longer exist.

-This fork currently has no changes from the [years old upstream](https://github.com/100acrebb/ulogs) but will be refactored/maintained in the future.
+Ether it was deleted or the github user changed their name, whichever, this addon is still in use on our server and still needs to be maintained.

 ### Installation